bullgiris/bullgiris/README.md

-## BullBah-is - Bullbah-is Giriş - Bullbah-is Güncel
+## BullBahis - Bullbah-is Giriş - Bullbah-is Güncel

 <!--
 **bullgiris/bullgiris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.